 In a hurry to reach more customers or ready to take your shop to the next level?
 Paid ads are the next place to start.
 There are several places we recommend starting if you are new to paid ads.

 Google Ads and Yelps Ads: These are the ads that you see on the very top of Google/Yelp when you search for anything, AD is displayed next to the relevant search.
 If starting on google we recommend local settings only, don’t expand ad visibility to the whole United States.

 Facebook/Instagram Promoted Posts and Ads: There are two ways to pay for ads on FB and IG.
-Promoted post is the easiest and most recommended if new to paid ads.
-You can select a post that did well will engaging your audience and pay $5-Inifite amount of money to run an ad to an audience that is like the audience currently following your account.
+Promoted post is the easiest and most recommended if you are new to paid ads.
+You can select a post that did well engaging your audience and pay a $5-Inifite amount of money to run an ad to an audience that is like the audience currently following your account.
 The next is Facebook/Instagram ads, here you can run full campaigns across several platforms including YouTube to your desired demographic.

 Influencers: The next paid form of ads is influencers.
 Are there any local stars in your area that could rock a t-shirt you printed and promote your brand or printing shop?
 There are an infinite number of ways to work with influencers and compensation doesn’t always need to be in cash, sometimes they will just take fun merch.

 We highly recommend starting with free methods of advertising before paying for ads.
 We also recommend working with someone experienced in paid ads or taking a crash course to learn paid ads.
 Money goes quick on a daily ad budget, don’t get yourself into a hole before your store has the chance to take off.

 A business only succeeds if there is a customer base on which it can survive on.
 For customer relations to thrive you must cultivate them.
 With effective communication, you will earn trust, a more efficient workflow, and satisfied customers resulting in repeat customers.
 Repeat customers are the bread and butter of a business and are crucial to the success of your shop.